Where To Stream Dracula, The Wolf-Man, And Other Black-and-White Halloween Classics

-Black and white oldies are still great, and very often, bloodless!
+Black and white spooky oldies are still great, and very often, perfect for family viewing.

 Chances are when you were a kid, you still picked out your movies based on the plastic VHS covers in your local video rental store.
 And if you were like me, I bet you loved those old monster movies.
 Commonly, these films are known as the “Universal Monsters,” because from the 1930s through roughly the 1950s, they were put out by Universal Pictures.
 These monsters are the monsters who comprise all the members of the “The Monster Mash,” not to mention every single off-the-rack go-to Halloween costume since our parents were kids.